 A dark academia study is still a working room.
 That sounds obvious, but you would be amazed how many people choose a chair based entirely on silhouette and then wonder why they avoid the room by Thursday.

 A good study chair should support your back, tuck nicely under the desk, and contribute some texture.
-Leather is an easy win here because it brings warmth, age, and structure.
+Check the arm height before falling in love with the profile.
+A handsome chair that cannot slide under the desk will make the whole room feel awkward.
+Leather is an easy win because it brings warmth, age, and structure.
 Velvet works too, especially if the rest of the room needs softness.
 A wood and leather pairing tends to feel especially convincing.
 The hard and soft balance is what keeps the room from going visually numb.
+The desk says what kind of room it is.
+The chair says how you actually live in it.

 Books are part of the architecture in a dark academia room.
 They absorb sound.
 They add irregularity.
 They break up long planes of wall and make the study feel inhabited.
 Even a small room benefits from one properly scaled shelf or cabinet with books, boxes, framed sketches, and a few objects with some age to them.

 And no, everything does not need to be antique or precious.
 It just needs to feel chosen.
-A room with one library style shelf from AURA Modern Home’s Dark Academia Bookcases & Shelving collection will almost always feel more complete than a room with none at all.
+A room with one library-style shelf from AURA Modern Home’s Dark Academia Bookcases & Shelving collection will almost always feel more complete than a room with none at all.
 The shelf gives the desk context.
 It makes the study feel like a place of ideas rather than a spare bedroom with ambition.

 Texture Keeps the Room from Feeling Flat